mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 11) Our goal is for Node-RED to subscribe to and receive the messages that are being published to the Particle console.
 We want Node-RED to hear about the heart beats.
 [Read about Node-RED and integrate Node-RED with the Particle console.](https://docs.particle.io/community/node-red/)

+### Part 2: Node-RED Programming

+#### Data processing

+0) The objective of this part is to gain skills in the creation and execution of Node-RED flows.
+We will work with the heartbeat data that we are receiving from our Particle Argon.